lzcjames/gitbook/Courses_Online/Microsoft_Azure_Fundamentals/Cloud_Concepts.md

-# Describe Cloud Concepts (15-20%)
+# Describe Cloud Concepts (20-25%)

 :notebook: Exam Preparation Guide:  https://query.prod.cms.rt.microsoft.com/cms/api/am/binary/RE3VwUY

 :love_letter: Source from https://www.taygan.co/blog/2019/02/07/az-900-azure-fundamentals-exam-preparation

-## Basic Terms

-### High Availability (HA)
+## Identify the benefits of cloud computing

+- **High Availability (HA)**

 The ability of the application to continue running in a healthy state, without significant downtime.
 By "healthy state," we mean the application is responsive, and users can connect to the application and interact with it.

-### Scalability
+- **Scalability**

   Increase or decrease the resources and services used based on the demand or workload at any given time.
-Vertical Scaling (aka "scaling up) - add more resources to existing servers.
-Horizontal Scaling (aka "scaling out) - add more servers.
+  - Vertical Scaling (aka "scaling up) - add more resources(RAM, CPU) to a virtual machine.

-### Vertical Scaling (aka "scaling up")
-The process of adding resources to increase the power of an existing server (e.g. adding a faster CPU, additional CPUs, more memory).

-### Horizontal Scaling (aka "scaling out")
+  - Horizontal Scaling (aka "scaling out) - add more virtual machines.
-The process of adding more servers that function together as one unit (e.g. adding more servers).

 ### Elasticity
 Automatically add or remove resources based on demand.